Arcaster42/rhymus/README.md

 10) You pushed from your local save to your repository on the add-puzzle branch!
 Your commit is officially in your online repository!
 11 - 12) You made a pull request, which is a request for the original repository (this one) to accept your changes into the base!

+Maybe you're thinking, **"Wait, what if my code is terrible?
+Or broken?
+Or completely wrong?"** Doesn't matter!
+When you make a pull request, your code will be reviewed before being merged into the official repository.
+If it needs changes, you will receive comments explaining what, how, and why to change!
+Once you make changes, you can push again and it will automatically update your pull request (so don't close it if it isn't approved right away).
+Making those mistakes is exactly how you'll learn.

 If you're feeling bold, make more changes, commits, pushes, and PR's!